-PTS: 1 REF: 29 OBJ: 02-3 TOP: AACSB Reflective Thinking KEY: CB&E Model Strategy MSC: BLOOMS Le vel III A Application
+PTS: 1 REF: 20 OBJ: 02-3 TOP: AACSB Reflective Thinking KEY: C 3&E Model Strategy MSC: BLOOM S Level III Application

-- 127. Refer to Novartis.
-One thing Novartis plans to do is increase sales to governments and to the United Nations agencies because these are the typical buyers of vaccines to distribute in poor countries.
+- 131. Refer to Novartis.
+One thing Novartis plans to do is increase sales to governments and to the United Nations agencies since these are the typical buyers of vaccines to distribute in poor countries.
 Thus, the company is willing to give up short-term profits to increase market share for this company.
-In terms of the portfolio model, which basic strategy will Novartis be implementing?
+In terms of the portfolio matrix, which basic strategy will Novartis be implementing?

 - a.
 Hold

 - b.
 Harvest

 - c.
 Divest

 - d.
 Build

 - e.
 Divert

-If an organization has an SBU that it believes has the potential to be a star (probably a problem child at present), building would be an appropriate goal.
+If an organization has a strategic business unit that it believes has the potential to be a star (probably a problem child at present), building would be an appropriate goal.

-PTS: 1 REF: 29 OBJ: 02-3 TOP: AACSB Communication KEY: CB&E Model Strategy MSC: BLOOMS Le vel III / Application
+PTS: 1 REF: 20-21 OBJ: 02-3 TOP: AACSB Communication KEY: CB&E Model Strateg gy MSC: BLOOMS L evel III / Application

-128. Refer to Novartis.
-Novartis assessed the opportunity presented by the growing potential markets in developing countries and determined it was consistent with its internal quality production processes and extensive R&D capabilities.
-This assessment process in which Novartis learned this about the environment is called a:
+- 132. Refer to Novartis.
+Novartis assessed the opportunity presented by the growing potential markets in developing countries and determined it was consistent with its internal quality production processes and extensive research and development capabilities.
+The assessment process in which Novartis learned this about the environment is called a:

-- a. market audit
+- a. market audit.

-- b. situation analysis
+- b. situation analysis.

-- c. primary analysis
+- c. primary analysis.

-- d. profit and loss assessment
+- d. profit and loss assessment.

-- e. strategic window search
+- e. strategic window search.